Smertig/banana/docs/api/tg/methods/set_my_commands.rst

    .. cpp:member:: array_t<bot_command_t> commands

    A JSON-serialized list of bot commands to be set as the list of the bot's commands.
 At most 100 commands can be specified.

+   .. cpp:member:: optional_t<bot_command_scope_t> scope

+   A JSON-serialized object, describing scope of users for which the commands are relevant.
+Defaults to BotCommandScopeDefault.

+   .. cpp:member:: optional_t<string_t> language_code

+   A two-letter ISO 639-1 language code.
+If empty, commands will be applied to all users from the given scope, for whose language there are no dedicated commands